lirantal/prompts/new-project/SCAFFOLD-PROJECT-REQUIREMENTS.md

 - The PRD should include a section for the goal of the project.
 - The PRD should include a section for dependencies of the project, if any.
 Dependencies are third-party APIs, data feeds, and other resources that the project is highly dependent on.
 - The PRD should create sections that breaks-down requirements that each describe the capability and then for each requirement include a sub-section for a list of acceptance criteria.
+- The PRD should not number the sections.

 The goal of this task is to create a detailed and comprehensive product requirements document that details to the best extent this project's scope and the requirements it needs to fulfill so that it can act as a foundational reference for future software development work such as developing new features, writing tests, and fixing bugs.
 ```